tkrausjr/tanzu-validator/README.md

 tz-validate can be run to quickly validate a vSphere with Tanzu environment is ready and healthy.

 ## Use Cases
--New deployment of a site - Validate Tanzu environment is ready to go -After power outage or periodically to check environment readiness.
+- New deployment of a site - Validate Tanzu environment is ready to go
+- After power outage or periodically to check environment readiness.
--Quickly check a site or all sites for Software versions used for ALB, VC, SC, ESXi
+- Quickly check a site or all sites for Software versions used for ALB, VC, SC, ESXi

 ## Test Coverage
 For updated test coverage, see the Test_Coverage.md document in the docs folder of this repo.